pavlvstc/csharp-sample-apps/README.md

     By default, the Windows SDK is installed to the following location: ```C:\Program Files\Affectiva\Affdex SDK```

     The sample app requires you to point to the data directory which is located at : ```C:\Program Files\Affectiva\Affdex SDK\data```.
-You will also need to specify the location of the
+You will also need to specify the location of the license file for the Affdex SDK.

-    license file for the Affdex SDK.
+    Here is the help text to get started:

 ```